-Financial advisors regularly seek to help their clients meet their long-term financial goals, including in the following situations:
+Financial advisors regularly seek to help their clients meet their financial goals by offering a variety of services like:

 People often assess their financial situation to determine what they want to get out of working with a financial advisor before starting to look for one.
-Many people consider:
+You should consider:

-Having a financial advisor located nearby can be convenient for a client.
+Having a financial advisor located nearby can be convenient.
 That way, the client and advisor can talk and work together in person.
-A bank or credit union may have in-house financial advisors, which adds an extra level of convenience.
+A bank or credit union may have in-house financial advisors, adding an extra level of convenience.

-A robo-advisor, on the other hand, offers automated portfolio management and an online experience.
+A robo-advisor, on the other hand, offers an online experience.
 Some robo-advisors include the chance to speak with human advisors as a more premium feature, while others offer it to all levels.

 Before working with a financial advisor, many people take a look at their credentials.
 These can indicate their level of experience and education, as well as their areas of expertise.
 Though there are numerous certifications an advisor can earn, here are some common certifications financial advisors maintain:

 Not all financial advisors make money in the same way.
 While financial advisors will typically earn money from the fees their clients pay — whether through asset-based, hourly or fixed fees — some advisors may bring in money through other avenues, such as selling financial products.
 In fact, some advisors exclusively earn money from commissions.